-Your RKE Key Fobs can be programmed to recall one of two pre-programmed memory profiles by pushing the UNLOCK button on the RKE Key Fob.
+Your key fobs can be programmed to recall one of two pre-programmed memory profiles by pushing the unlock button on the key fob.

-NOTE: Before programming your RKE Key Fobs you must select the "RKE Linked To Memory" feature through the Electronic Vehicle Information Center (EVIC).
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+NOTE: Before programming your key fobs you must select the "Remote Keyless Entry Linked To Memory" feature through the instrument cluster display.
+Refer to "Instrument Cluster Display" in "Understanding Your Instrument Panel" for further information.

-To program your RKE Key Fobs, perform the following:
+To program your key fobs, perform the following:

-- $1. \ \mbox{Cycle}$ the vehicles ignition to the OFF position. - 2.
-Select a desired memory profile (1) or (2).
+- 1. Cycle the vehicle's ignition to the OFF position. - 2.
+Select a desired memory profile 1 or 2.